fluffy/ietf/snowflake/draft-jennings-dispatch-snowflake.md

 Below picture captures one instance of protocol exchange where the Receiver Agent indicates the Sender Agent to carry out the connectivity checks.
-One can envision mulitple executions of the protocol as and when receiver has updated its knowledge of addresses or priorities or bandwidth availability.
+One can envision multiple executions of the protocol as and when receiver has updated its knowledge of addresses or priorities or bandwidth availability.